Why is my Garbage Disposal Leaking?

 Leaks from the top or side are often easy DIY fixes.
 A leak from the bottom usually means it's time for a new unit.
 Always find the exact source before you start any repair.

-plumbing troubles.
+Regular maintenance is your best defense against future plumbing troubles.
 But if the job feels too big, calling a professional plumber is a smart move.

-BDP Plumbing & Heating, Inc. at 973-584-8485.
+For expert help in Morris and Sussex Counties and nearby towns, explore the areas BDP Plumbing & Heating serves or contact BDP Plumbing & Heating, Inc. at [973-584-8485](tel:(973) 584-8485).
 You can confidently solve your garbage disposal problem and get your kitchen back in working order.

 Frequently Asked Questions About Garbage Disposal Leaking